DSP1994/blogapp/RetakeREADME.md

 - the ability to click on someones comment to take you to their profile page
     - though I like to think this would be as simple as adding an < a > to the blog_details page by the 'comment.name', it is something I'd like to look into properly.
 - I would like the ability to allow users to access their drafts so they can edit and post them when they are ready too, rather than relying on the admin to post it for them.
+- I am unhappy with the size of the photos when a user clicks on the post, as it takes up the entire screen, unfortunately I am quickly running out of time to redo this project due to work commitments, but I am acknowledging that it does not look the best, and I would like to fix this given time.
+- I would also like to fix an issue where users are unable to do paragraphs in their posts.
+I am not sure why this is, I believe it is something to do with the crispy forms.
+But I could be wrong.

+## **Final Comments**